jfioasd/rec/README.md

 ### Python-only flags
 Admittedly, these flags are kind of useless.
 * `-r`: Enter REPL mode.
-* `-d`: Enter debugger mode for the current program.
+* `-d`: Enter debugger mode for the entire program.

 ## See also
 * [Recur interpreter](https://github.com/laerling/recur/) (written by laerling), where you can find some examples of an old version of this language.